Shaswat-G/django/settings_walktrhough.md

 ]
 ```
 - These are Django apps you’re using.
 You’ll later add your own apps here, like `'store'` or `'blog'`.
+- The servcice you are building is functionally composed of smaller apps like orders, shipping, customer service, etc.
+- These are functionally separated to contain very similar functionalities together for ease of use, maintaneability and modular use (can be reused in other projects).

 ---